apify/actor-legacy-phantomjs-crawler/README.md

 ## Overview

-This actor provides a web crawler for developers that enables you to scrape data from any website using the primary programming language of the web: JavaScript.
+This actor provides a web crawler for developers that enables scraping data from any website using the primary programming language of the web: JavaScript.

 In order to extract structured data from a website, you only need two things.
 First, tell the crawler which pages it